Paradoxxs/Gitbook/forensics/digital-forensics.md

 * Means - The tools and method used
 * Opportunity - How and when the activity was performed.

+Digital forensics is an science meaning that everything you do must follow the Scientific process.\
+Which mean it have to be:
+* Consistent
+* Repeatable
+* Well documented

+There exists penty of tools that try to automate the forensics processes for you.\
+You should not fully trust your tool.
+These tool exists to do an shotgun approach aka *google* search the evidence.
+Weather you find something or do not.\
+You must always go through the information manual to either **verify** what the tool found or **verify** that the tool did not find anything.

 ## Digital investigation plan